Revealed: RAC Approved Cars Scam?

-In fact the RAC perform 6 audits a year, that’s it!
+In fact, the RAC perform just 6 RAC Approved Dealers audits a year, that’s it!
 No inspection, no 82 point check carried out by an RAC technician.

 Source: The RAC

-Listen, I’m not in the habit of putting down businesses that are ultimately trying to make money and offer an exceptional service.
-The RAC is certainly a reputable name and Carbase appear to be doing what they can to allow prospects to feel a sense of ease when buying a used car.
+I’m not in the habit of putting down businesses that are ultimately trying to make money and offer an exceptional service.
+The RAC is certainly a reputable name and Car Base appear to be doing what they can to help prospects to feel a sense of ease when buying a used car.

 They do not.

-Only Carbase know how much time is invested into their cars before they go on the market to the public.
+Only Car Base knows how much time is invested into their cars before they go on the market to the public.
 Not you, not me and not the RAC.

-As I was surfing later in the evening I used their “live chat” system to find out more about their relationship with the RAC and exactly what’s on offer.
+As I was surfing later in the evening I used the Car Base “live chat” system to find out more about their relationship with the RAC and exactly what’s on offer.

 Here’s the conversation:

-Notice how the salesman captured my details?
-Not so versed in the RAC Assured Initiative but well trained in sales and lead capture!
+Notice how the salesman captured my contact details?
+Not so versed in the RAC BuySure initiative, but well trained in sales and lead capture!

 Anyway, here’s the email sent the following day:

-However he did send me a copy of the “RAC check list” that Carbase allegedley carry out on each car.
+However, he did send me a copy of the “RAC check list” that Car Base allegedly carry out on used vehicles they plan to sell.

 Here’s a copy of that report, for your pleasure: